 Venturing into the world of real estate is intimidating.
 Whether you are making your first purchase of a personal residence or starting a business as a real estate investor, there are many unknowns along the way.

 Typically, there are two options when taking the real estate investor path: flipping houses or buy-and-hold rentals.
-Flipping houses and buy-and-hold investing are both great ways to make money in real estate if you know what you're doing.
+If you know what you're doing, flipping houses and buy-and-hold investing are great ways to make money in real estate.
 However, real estate is not a get-rich-quick scheme and is never as easy as it seems on TV.
 Both methods require a lot of work to make a profit.

 We purchased our house in our hometown of St. Louis, MO, in 2008.
-It was my grandma's old place and cosmetically hadn't changed since the 1970s.
-Every room needed significant updates, not including the need for a new roof, HVAC system, and plumbing.
+It was my grandma's old place and, cosmetically, hadn't changed since the 1970s.
+Every room needed significant updates, not including a new roof, HVAC system, and plumbing.

 We are still living in the house today.
 If I did the math, we'd probably have a negative return on investment.
 However, we didn't purchase this home to maximize profit; we did it because we liked the house and the neighborhood.
-We could afford the time investment required, being young and early in our careers.
+Being young and early in our careers, we could afford the time investment required.

 We have since updated the house thoroughly.
 Though the goal was never to treat it as a live-in flip, it's turned out that way.
 However, if someone were to want to turn this into a more profitable endeavor, they'd likely fix it up faster and not stay in the same home for more than ten years, as we have.